-The Texas Education Agency has quietly dismissed, retired or otherwise disciplined 45 public-school superintendents since 2012 for transgressions ranging from embezzlement to sexual misconduct, many under a code of silence that insulates school boards and other officials from negative publicity and voter recrimination.
+The Texas Education Agency has disciplined 45 school superintendents since 2012 for transgressions ranging from embezzlement to sexual misconduct, in many cases under a code of silence that insulates school boards and other officials from negative publicity and voter recrimination.

 The silence is often reinforced by formal nondisclosure agreements, contract stipulations and other roadblocks to scrutiny that make superintendents seem a protected class, critics say.
 Superintendents are among the highest paid and best-credentialed public officials in the state, typically commanding annual salaries in the low to mid six figures.

 “The public deserves better transparency on something like this,” said state Rep. Briscoe Cain, a Republican from the Houston area who was contacted by parents after a superintendent in his district abruptly stepped down, with the school board refusing to discuss it.
 “I’m not sure why schools are allowed to keep the reason for these sudden changes quiet.”

 One obstacle to bringing such cases to light is the general unavailability of Texas school disciplinary records.
 They can be accessed only through a time-consuming public records process that often does not yield the desired documents.
 The process is so burdensome it discourages parents and local media outlets from even trying.
 RealClearInvestigations spent months tracking down records that shed the first public light on some instances of wrongdoing.
 Among the examples turned up in this search were the following: